sqlitecloud/docs/src/pages/docs/commands/add-allowed-ip.md

 ---
 title: ADD ALLOWED IP
-description: The ADD ALLOWED IP command restricts access for the role or user by allowing only some IP addresses.
-Ranges are in CIDR notation like 10.10.10.0/24 can be used.
-IPv4 and IPv6 addresses are supported.
+description: The ADD ALLOWED IP command restricts access for the role or user by allowing only some IP addresses
 ---

 ## Syntax